By Kelsey Fox

-Leadership: Each of the people on this list is a leader in their field, and most have either founded or run a successful technology company.
-Many of these scientists are also current or former academics at top universities.
+The computer scientists on this list are leaders in their field.
+They founded or run a successful technology company.
+Many famous computer scientists are also current or former academics at top universities.
+Their research is ongoing.
+They participate in furthering studies in many different areas of computers, including:

 30. Sophie Wilson